-One of the best recipes i’ve ever made or enjoyed, this grilled pork tenderloin is remarkably tender, juicy and mouthwateringly divine.
-With the perfect combination of simple ingredients to make a dry rub, it cooks to perfection in only about 10-12 minutes.
+One of the best recipes I’ve ever made or enjoyed, this grilled pork tenderloin is remarkably tender, juicy and mouthwateringly divine.
+With the perfect combination of simple ingredients to make a dry rub, it grills to perfection in only about 10-12 minutes.
 It will have everyone in awe at your grilling skills.

 Make Sure it’s Pork Tenderloin, not Pork Loin

 Pork tenderloin and pork loin are two different cuts of meat.
-Pork tenderloin is very lean, long and narrow – usually about 1.25 – 1.75lbs each.
+Pork tenderloin is very lean cut of meat, long and narrow – usually about 1.25 – 1.75lbs each.
 Pork loin is shorter, has a larger diameter and is from a different part of the pig, it also requires different cooking times.
 So for this recipe, make sure the package clearls says pork tenderloin.

 Simple BBQ Seasoning Rub